Updated May 30, 2023

 2.LAN Switching Technologies

-Now, if you are looking for a job that is related to CCNA then you need to prepare for the 2020 CCNA Interview Questions.
-It is true that every interview is different as per the different job profiles.
-Here, we have prepared the important CCNA Interview Questions and Answers which will help you get success in your interview.
+If you are looking for a job related to CCNA, you need to prepare for the 2023 CCNA Interview Questions.
+Every interview is indeed different as per the different job profiles.
+Here, we have prepared the important CCNA Interview Questions and Answers, which will help you succeed in your interview.

-In this 2020 CCNA Interview Questions article, we shall present 11 most important and frequently used CCNA interview questions.
+This 2023 CCNA Interview Questions article will present the 11 most important and frequently used CCNA interview questions.
 These interview questions are divided into two parts are as follows:

 Part 1 – CCNA Interview Questions (Basic)